kobirhumayun/finance_management/docs/development.md

 # Development Workflow

-This document captures the day-to-day tasks required to work on the Finance Management application.
-It complements the environment variable references in `client/.env.example` and `server/.env.example`.
+This guide outlines the day-to-day practices for contributing to the Finance Management application.
+Pair this reference with the environment variable examples in `client/.env.example` and `server/.env.example` when configuring your workspace.

 ## 1. Prerequisites

 - Node.js 18+
 - npm 9+
 - MongoDB 5.x running locally on `mongodb://localhost:27017`
-- (Optional) Redis 6.x when you want to exercise the production-style auth session coordination from the frontend
+- (Optional) Redis 6.x when you want to exercise production-like auth session coordination from the frontend

 After cloning the repository, install dependencies for each workspace: